RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

    make -j
    sudo make install

-Rocm device library can be manually built as following,
+To build the ROCm device library manually, use

 ::